How will we know what’s going on at the camp?

 There are a few reasons for this rule: a) these items are often expensive, and very easily lost or damaged; b) in the rare case that there are any problems to deal with on the trip, the Leader team are in the best position to sort things out, as they’re aware of all the factors surrounding the situation; calls to home can often make things worse!
 And c) our trips are a brilliant chance to get away from screens, televisions, Facebook, Instagram filters, and instead spend time outdoors interacting with friends in a non-virtual way!

 We’ll post updates and (where signal allows) pictures on our blog.
-We aim to do this on at least the first night and the third night but please try and assume that no news is good news!
+We aim to do this on at least the first night but please try and assume that no news is good news!
 Sometimes we are so busy running the expedition and looking after the group that we don’t have time to organise blog posts too.
 Once we get back we’ll post a full de-brief with lots of photographs.

 This is my child’s first trip away from home, will they be alright?